 There are several ways to start a new drawing in AutoCAD.
 By default, when you open AutoCAD, you’ll see the Start screen.
 Within this screen, you’ll find several buttons that you can use to start a new drawing.
 See the image below:

-The “New” button from application menu has the same function as the shortcut Ctrl+N.
+The “New” button in the application menu has the same function as the shortcut Ctrl+N.

-If we start a new drawing from this button, we’ll automatically redirected to the template storage folder and asked to select a template to start the new drawing.
+If you start a new drawing from this button, you’ll be automatically redirected to the template storage folder and prompted to select a template to start the new drawing.
 Choose a template that suits your needs.

 Tip: If you don’t have your own template, you can use a ready-to-use AutoCAD template.
 To do this, once you’re redirected to the template storage folder, open the SheetSets folder.
 Select the metric template if you’re creating a drawing in millimeters, or the imperial template if you’re creating a drawing in inches.